 Tourism is a strong economic driver in Victoria and cultural tourists – those whose primary reason for visiting is to attend or take part in cultural and creative activities – are a lucrative segment of the tourism market.
 On average, cultural tourists stay longer and spend more during a visit.

-Recognition as a cultural city is not only beneficial from a tourism perspective.
+From a tourism perspective, recognition as a cultural city is not the only benefit.
 An active cultural scene also contributes to liveability and makes a city an attractive place to live, work, visit and invest.

-The Melbourne as a Global Cultural Destination report found that Melbourne ranks as the number one cultural destination in Australia, number three in the Asia Pacific and number 12 worldwide.
+The Melbourne as a Global Cultural Destination 2018 report found that Melbourne ranks as:

 The report also found that: